pachyderm/pachyderm/doc/docs/master/reference/s3gateway_api.md

 Route: `GET /<branch>.<repo>/<filepath>`.

 By default, this request gets the `HEAD` version of the file.
-You can use s3's versioning API (that is, with the `versionId` subresource) to get the object at a non-HEAD commit by specifying either a specific commit ID, or via the caret syntax (for example, `HEAD^`.)
+You can use s3's versioning API to get the object at a non-HEAD commit by specifying either a specific commit ID, or by using the caret syntax -- for example, `HEAD^`.

 There is support for range queries and conditional requests, however error response bodies for bad requests using these headers are not standard S3 XML.